wokwi/wokwi-docs/docs/parts/wokwi-ks2e-m-dc5.md

 The relay is an electronic switch with two states: coil unpowered, and coil powered.
 By default, the coil is unpowered.
 You can power the coil by applying voltage between the pins COIL1 and COIL2.

-When the coil is unpowered, P1 is connected to NC1, and P2 is connected to NC2 (NC means for normally closed/connected).
+When the coil is unpowered, P1 is connected to NC1, and P2 is connected to NC2 (NC means normally closed/connected).

-When the coil is powered, P1 is connected to NO1, and P2 is connected to NO2 (NO means for normally open/disconnected).
+When the coil is powered, P1 is connected to NO1, and P2 is connected to NO2 (NO means normally open/disconnected).

 The following diagram summarizes the states of the relay: